mongodb/docs/source/includes/fact-auto-expand-storage.rst

   .. note::

-     AWS clusters with local :abbr:`NVMe (Non-Volatile Memory Express)` SSDs cannot expand incrementally.
+     AWS clusters with local :ref:`NVMe SSDs <nvme-storage>` cannot expand incrementally.
 When disk usage reaches 90%, NVMe clusters scale to the next available instance size, if any.